Harish-Creates/Stanch-tasks/README.md

 Now that both client and server is running.
 Open your "localhost" by default it is "http://localhost:5173/"

 ### Project Screenshots are also attached with the repository
+Considering this being a one day project it might lag in some areas